 A growing movement toward wild-harvested food has no trouble seeing the forest for the trees.

 Together with local urban agriculture enthusiasts, Zerbin designed this site using permaculture techniques, an approach to growing food that mimics the design of natural ecosystems for self-sufficiency.
 He estimates that in five-to-seven years the forest will reach its capacity, offering a safe nutritious source of edibles such as plums, red currants, gooseberries, haskap berries, saskatoons, comfrey, and more.
-And lots of it—free for whoever wants it.
+And lots of it, by the sound of things—free for whoever wants it.

 Ripe for the Picking

-Food forestry and permaculture might be unfamiliar concepts to many, but they’re part of a growing realization that cities are chock full of potential when it comes to food.
+Food forestry and permaculture might be unfamiliar concepts to many, but they’re part of a growing realization that cities, like St. Albert, are chock full of potential when it comes to food.
+The free variety, that is.
 It’s literally all around us—in city parks, in the woods, alongside rivers and roadways.
 Numerous books detail the variety of edible fruit, plant, and mushroom species available in Central Alberta—much of it on public land, available to anyone with a bucket and a little know-how.
+[Editor’s note: It’s easy to mistake edible for poisonous mushrooms because they can look very similar.
+Best to leave this to the experts.]

 The appeal of urban foraging is understandable, as any trip to the grocery store will uncover.
 Healthy food ain’t cheap.
 In 2013, the Edmonton Community Foundation reported that food costs had risen by more than double the overall inflation rate over the past 10 years.
-Food prices are notoriously volatile—in 2018 the Edmonton Food Bank distributed more than $22,000,000 worth of food.
+Food prices are notoriously volatile, and it’s worth noting that in 2012 the Edmonton Food Bank distributed more than $17,000,000 worth of food.
+In light of this, it’s easy to see why interest in food security and less expensive food options continue to run high.
+Add to this, the burgeoning interest in organic and locally grown produce, and free food forests make good sense.

 A World of Foraging Possibilities

-On paper, it seems there’s little stopping us from getting out there and taking advantage of the cornucopia of produce growing wild all around us, but obstacles exist.
+On paper, it seems there’s little stopping us from getting out there and taking advantage of the cornucopia of produce that’s growing wild all around us.
+But in practice, obstacles do exist.
 The first is knowing where to look.
-Cue the Internet, where maps have been popping up pinpointing precise locations of fruit trees and other edible plants around the world.
+Cue the Internet, where maps have been popping up pinpointing the precise locations of fruit trees and other edible plants around the world.
+The St. Albert map came online last year, created by a local resident using Google Maps.
+It shows where people can get their fill of saskatoons, apples, crabapples, pears, Nanking cherries, hazelnuts, rhubarb, and more—all accessible to the public and free for the picking.

 The biggest roadblock, however, is probably time and energy.
 Supermarket produce might be pricer, but it’s easy, and this is the likely cause of why so much backyard fruit goes to waste.
 Considering that an average apple tree can produce more than 100 kg of apples in a year, for some households even a single tree can be too much.
 And when you consider how many trees a city may have, both public and private, this adds up to a staggering amount of food that’s, unfortunately, for the birds.

-Locally, Operation Fruit Rescue Edmonton (OFRE) musters volunteers to harvest backyard trees of homeowners unable to use their fruit.
-The haul from each pick is divvied up, with roughly a quarter each going to the homeowner, the volunteers, OFRE, and a charity such as the Food Bank or Hope Mission.
+Locally, Operation Fruit Rescue Edmonton (OFRE) musters volunteers to harvest backyard trees of homeowners who are unable to use their fruit.
+Like other fruit rescues, the haul from each pick is divvied up, with roughly a quarter each going to the homeowner, the volunteers, OFRE, and a charity such as the Food Bank or Hope Mission.

 Reshaping Cities and Attitudes

-In Edmonton, a food forest has sprung up in the MacKinnon Ravine, just west of downtown.
+In downtown Edmonton, a food forest has sprung up on public land along the River Valley—in the MacKinnon Ravine, just west of downtown.
 The MacKinnon Food Forest began in 2014 as part of Root for Trees, an initiative by the City to plant trees, with a minimum target of 16,000 a year in order to increase Edmonton’s canopy cover from 10 to 20 percent.
+(St. Albert’s canopy cover is 13 percent, according to the 2017 Urban Forest Management Plan, and there’s hope to also increase this to 20 percent.)

 The MacKinnon Food Forest bears highbush cranberries, currants, beaked hazelnuts, saskatoons, chokecherries, pin cherries, raspberries, elderberries, and strawberries.
 All are native plants, as designer Dustin Bajer points out.